fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 - [tornado]
 - [Twisted]

+## <a name = "igv"></a> IGV ##

+The Interactive Genomic Viewer is a high performance visualization tool for interactive exploration of large, integrated genomic datasets.
+It supports a wide variety of data types, including array-based and next generation sequence data, and genomic annotations.
+You may get the latest version of IGV [here](http://www.broadinstitute.org/software/igv/download), and read about how to use the software [here](http://www.broadinstitute.org/software/igv/UserGuide).

+## <a name = "latex"> </a> LaTeX ##

+LaTeX is a document preparation system and a high quality typesetting system that is designed for scientific and technical documentation.
+It is a programming system with simple syntax but great text format.
+Also, the beamer package embedded in LaTeX allows us to create presentations which are compatible to the git version control system.
+A simple introduction to LaTeX documentation can be found [here](http://www.latex-project.org/) and an introduction to LaTeX Beamer can be found [here](http://en.wikibooks.org/wiki/LaTeX/Presentations).
+If you would like to learn specific how-tos, you may go on to [TeX forum](http://tex.stackexchange.com/) or simply google to see how others have solved similar problems.

 ## <a name = "grb"> </a> Gurobi ##

 Gurobi is an optimizer we use in the lab for mathematical programming.
 It is compatible with multiple programming interface including python.